dcchambers/dcchambers.github.io/_pages/uses.md

 ### Software

 These are things I use pretty much every day:
-- Terminal.app (The standard MacOS terminalk emulator)
+- Terminal.app (The standard MacOS terminal emulator)
 - tmux for window management in my terminal
 - Rectangle.app for window management elsewhere (this is ESSENTIAL for MacOS IMO)
 - vim